Diane Parish

-Diane Carol Richards (born 6 November 1969), known professionally as Diane Parish, is an English actress, who has been portraying the character Denise Fox on the BBC One soap opera EastEnders since 2006.
+Diane Carol Richards (born 6 November 1969), known professionally as Diane Parish, is a British actress, who has been portraying the character Denise Fox on the BBC One soap opera EastEnders since 2006.

 A graduate of the Royal Academy of Dramatic Art, Parish has acted on British television for over two decades.
 She has appeared in a number of TV shows over the years, including the ITV dramas The Bill and M.I.T.: Murder Investigation Team playing Detective Eva Sharpe.
 She is also known for appearing in two series of the BBC One comedy drama Lovejoy (1993–1994).

 Early life

 Parish was born on 6 November 1969 in Tottenham, London and attended Kingsmead School in Enfield, where she wrote and performed in school drama productions before graduating from the Royal Academy of Dramatic Art.

 Career

 After graduating from London's Royal Academy of Dramatic Art, she worked mainly in theatre, including playing Cordelia in Talawa Theatre Company's 1994 production of King Lear.

 Parish has appeared in various television roles.
 In Lovejoy, she played Beth Taylor, the replacement for the character Eric Catchpole.
 Another television role was in the BBC soap opera EastEnders as Lola Christie, the girlfriend of Mick McFarlane (Sylvester Williams) and manager of the night café, in 1998.

 Parish has also appeared in television dramas including The Bill and its spin-off M.I.T.: Murder Investigation Team, playing DC Eva Sharpe.
 Before The Bill she starred in Babyfather, for which she received the Royal Television Society's best actress award in 2001, becoming the first black actor to win a major RTS award.
 Parish returned to EastEnders in May 2006, but this time playing regular character Denise Fox.
 She departed from the soap opera temporarily in January 2008 in order to give birth to her daughter, returning in June that year.
 Parish appeared as Millie in the 1996 film Indian Summer (also released under the title Alive And Kicking).
 In September 2025, Parish was announced to appear in the seventh series of RuPaul's Drag Race UK as a special celebrity guest during a makeover challenge (episode "The Hun Makeover").